stevenranney/collegeGpaData/README.md

-# Collect MT Fish Data
+# collectCollegeGpaData

-Learning repository to scrape fisheries data from the State of Montana and save into AWS database
+Learning repository to scrape GPA data and load into AWS database

+## Resources

+*

 ## NEWS